-From the world’s happiest nation*, a practical and compassionate approach to personal development, akin to Gretchen Rubin’s The Happiness Project — over 60,000 copies sold.
+From the world’s happiest nation*, a practical and compassionate approach to personal development, akin to Gretchen Rubin’s The Happiness Project — over 95,000 copies sold across all formats.

 Maaret Kallio’s Resolutely Kind has become a rapid and steady bestseller in Finland, cementing her status as the leading voice from the Nordics when it comes to self-care and popular psychology.

 But Resolutely Kind is by no means a traditional self-improvement bible: ”I’m not going to promise you happiness; a new, better version of yourself; or a great life,” says trained psychotherapist Maaret Kallio. ”Instead, I hope to provide you with the ideas and tools you need to start working towards something stronger, slower, and more permanent.”

 Taking a calm and measured approach to self-improvement, Kallio shares her professional insights into the process of self-reflection, using practical, real life examples to equip readers with the necessary tools to analyse their own lives, realise what it is that brings them happiness, and start working towards achieving it.
 Kallio’s founding mantra is that happiness comes from experiencing a whole range of emotions, from joy to sorrow; enthusiasm to disappointment.
 Key areas she addresses include:

 *according to the United Nations World Happiness Report 2022 conducted by Gallup and the OECD’s Better Life Index